go-spop/spop/README.md

 ### Message

-Represents one message, sent by Haproxy
+Represents one message, sent by HAProxy

 Message has two fields
 - Name string